-The BC Energy Regulator monitors air quality which can be impacted by flaring, venting and equipment exhaust from oil and gas activities.
+The BC Energy Regulator monitors air quality which can be impacted by flaring, venting and equipment exhaust from energy resource activities.

-Through administration of the Oil and Gas Activities Act (OGAA), Drilling and Production Regulation, Environmental Management Act, and Oil and Gas Waste Regulation, the BCER authorizes, regulates and limits air discharges to the environment from oil and gas activities.
+Through administration of the Energy Resource Activities Act (ERAA), Drilling and Production Regulation, Environmental Management Act, and Oil and Gas Waste Regulation, we authorize, regulate and limit air discharges to the environment from energy resource activities.

 Our Monitoring Equipment